kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 #### Implementing a plugin for node resources

-The proposal depends on a central controller plugin.
-Implementing that part poses an additional challenge for plugins that so far only ran locally on a node because they now need to establish a secure communication path between node and controller.
+The proposal depends on a central resource driver controller.
+Implementing that part poses an additional challenge for drivers that manage resources locally on a node because they need to establish a secure communication path between nodes and the central controller.

-How plugins implement that is up to the developer.
+How drivers implement that is up to the developer.
 This section outlines a possible solution.
 If there is sufficient demand, common code for this solution could be made available as a reusable Go module.

-- Each plugin defines a CRD which describes how much resources are available per node and how much is currently allocated.
+- Each driver defines a CRD which describes how much resources are available per node and how much is currently allocated.
-- RBAC rules ensure that only the plugin can modify objects of that type.
+- RBAC rules ensure that only the driver can modify objects of that type.
 The objects can and should be namespaced, which makes it possible to add automatic cleanup via owner references (similar to CSIStorageCapacity).
-- The node plugin publishes information about the local state via a CRD object named after the node.
-Plugin developers can document those CRDs and then users can query the cluster state by listing those objects.
+- The kubelet driver publishes information about the local state via a CRD object named after the node.
+Driver developers can document those CRDs and then users can query the cluster state by listing those objects.
-- The controller plugin watches those objects and resource claims.
+- The driver controller watches those objects and ResourceClaims.
 It can keep track of claims that are in the process of being allocated and consider that when determining where another claim might get allocated.
-For delayed allocation, the controller plugin informs the scheduler by updating the ResourceClaimStatus.UnsuitableNodes field.
+For delayed allocation, the driver controller informs the scheduler by updating the ResourceClaimStatus.UnsuitableNodes field.
   Eventually, the scheduler sets the selected node field.
-For immediate allocation, the controller plugin itself sets the selected node field.
+For immediate allocation, the driver controller itself sets the selected node field.
-- In both cases, the node plugin waits for a ResourceClaim assigned to its own node and tries to allocate the resource.
+- In both cases, the kubelet plugin waits for a ResourceClaim assigned to its own node and tries to allocate the resource.
 If that fails, it can unset the selected node field to trigger another allocation attempt elsewhere.